Effective October 1, 2017, the minimum wage is $10.96 per hour.

 Changes to the minimum wage must be announced on or before June 30th of each year and will take effect October 1st of the same year to give business owners the ability to plan for the change.

-Minimum Call-out Pay
+Minimum Call-Out Pay

 Most employees get a minimum payment (“minimum call-out” pay) every time their employer requires them to report for work (other than for overtime), even if there is no work for them.
 Employees are to be paid a minimum of three hours at their hourly wage.
 If an employee does work, but less than three hours, the employer is still required to pay the employee for a minimum of three hours of work at the employee’s hourly wage.

 For example, if an employee, who is paid $15/hour, is called in to work and is sent home as there is no work for them to do, the employer is required to pay the employee $45 (minimum three hours of work at the employee’s hourly wage).
-If the same employee was called into work, and only worked 2 hours, the employer would still be required to pay the minimum call-out pay to the employee of $45.
+If the same employee was called into work, and only worked two hours, the employer would still be required to pay the minimum call-out pay to the employee of $45.

 Currently, minimum call-out pay rules do not apply to: